 Treatment

-There are lots of different treatments available for ringworm and many rescues will select their personally preferred option.
+There are lots of different treatments available for ringworm and many hedgehog rescues will select their personally preferred option.

 Mange mites are treated by topical or injected ivermectin, available from a vet.